6 Steps For Establishing A Collaboration Culture And Building Effective Teams In The Workplace

 It is an undeniable scientific fact that humans are built to live and work in groups.
 Throughout the history of humanity, our species has always been striving to create strong social structures that would benefit the majority and protect its weaker members.
 From tribes to today’s multicultural megacities, we evolved and achieved greatness by collaborating with each other.
 The same rule applies when building effective teams in the workplace.
 This is not, by any means, something that happened by chance.
 It is a result of teamwork and endless effort.

-There were many circumstances that stalled this process and moved us backwards (wars, economic catastrophes etc.) but somehow we have always managed to pull through.
+There were many circumstances that stalled this process and moved us backward – wars, economic catastrophes etc. Yet, somehow we have always managed to pull through.
 The “team” has most of the times prevailed over absolute, totalitarian regimes in the course of our history.
 Besides, politics is not as far a concept than the one of creating effective teams that can manage the different aspects of a business.

 Creating a team culture in business

 Organizational teams are an amalgamation of multiple individual personalities, skill sets and microcultures that operate together towards common goals.
 When people of different backgrounds and subcultures come together flowing as one, they can form a new culture!
 The culture’s dynamics is influenced and developed by the company’s leaders, and how they believe it’s best to move forward.

 In our previous articles, we discussed the importance of leadership and team building initiatives.
-In this week’s post, we are going to elaborate on creating effective teams and what makes forming a new business team culture successful.
+In this week’s post, we are going to elaborate on how to build an effective team and what makes forming a new business team culture successful.

-Effective collaboration at work is the result of your combined efforts as a team manager, so let’s break them down one by one with some examples of how to build trust in the workplace!
+Effective team collaboration at work is the result of your combined efforts as a team manager.
+Let’s break them down one by one with some examples of how to build trust in the workplace!

 #1 Get to know your team

-The first and most important thing you need to do as a leader is taking the time and learn more about your employees’ personalities and especially what drives them to perform better.
+The first and most important thing you need to do as a leader is to take the time and learn more about your employees’ personalities.
+Especially what drives them to perform better.